 - Hitting the gym twice per week.
 During the cold months I try to fling some kettle bells and heavy ropes around.
 It’s a free membership, in case you’re wondering.
 That’s one of the perks of being married to one of the trainers….
 Some evenings, after a long day of working in that lovely cubicle, you get the hankering for an Old Fashioned more than an intense workout.
 C’mon, SMARTY, stick with Plan A!

 - Social Media hath not no dang hold over thyself.
 Facebook?
 Nope.
 LinkedIn?
 Nope.
 Twitter?
 Only spot checks from the desktop when blogging.
 I haven’t gone so far as to remove Safari from my iPhone.
 I need that to make sure my site hasn’t taken a dump with all the messing I’ve done to it lately.
 I’m really satisfied with how this has gone for me.
 One less big, fat non-productive distraction in my life.
 Thou can do it tooeth!!!

 - Paying off that mortgage.
 Oh yeah.
 That mortgage thing I wrote about earlier this summer.
 Seems I got distracted when a little Airbnb opportunity came along and subsumed over $30K of my emergency fund (home equity line of credit.)
 To be fair, and in sticking with the “chip away” approach, we did manage to cut the outstanding balance from $177K down to $118K before the Airbnb came into the picture.
 In 2018, we’ll be back on this horse.
 After the HELOC is paid off first though.

-What sort of new (good) habits are you working on?
+What sort of self-improvement habits are you working on?

 I think I’ve got a pretty good handle on 2018.
 Nothing too onerous.
 Very achievable.
 Will I hit them all 100%?
 Probably not, but I think I’ll come close.
 You better believe I’ll scour for coupons to help us get into some really nice plays at the Guthrie next year.